You are currently viewing Know Your TAN: How To Get Tan Number & Download TAN Certificate

 TAN stands for Tax Deduction and Collection Account Number, a unique 10-digit alphanumeric code issued to individuals or entities responsible for collecting or deducting taxes at the source.

-Any individual, business, or entity responsible for deducting or collecting taxes (TDS/TCS) must apply for a TAN to comply with tax laws.
+Any individual, business, or entity responsible for deducting or collecting taxes (TDS/TCS) must apply for a online TAN to comply with tax laws.

-You can apply for TAN either online through the NSDL TIN website by filling out Form 49B or offline by submitting Form 49B at the nearest TIN Facilitation Centre.
+You can apply for online TAN either online through the NSDL TIN website by filling out Form 49B or offline by submitting Form 49B at the nearest TIN Facilitation Centre.